RajaaBoulassouak/checks-for-understanding/module-2/backend/week_one.md

 9. Why do I need a development AND test database?
+  I would guess the development database is where the valuable data lives.
+In the testing process experimenting with data       should be possible without to worry about causing damage to the valuable data.
+I guess that's why testing and a development   are kept seperate from each other, by having a database for each one.

 10. What is CRUD and why is it important?
   a.
 C = Create